jihoo12/Texboard/README.md

 # TeX Board

-A minimal infinite-canvas whiteboard for writing and connecting LaTeX nodes.
+A minimal infinite-canvas whiteboard for writing and connecting LaTeX and Code nodes.
 Built with TypeScript and Vite; renders math via MathJax 4.

 ![Solarized Light theme with two nodes connected by a Bézier curve](image.png)